ojas-bathla/ojas-bathla/README.md

 - Co-authored a paper exploring the overexpression of EZH2 in breast cancer through analysis of miRNA, lncRNA, and hypomethylation patterns.
 - Designed a project to predict the 3D structure of Bordetella pertussis protein.
 - Built end-to-end dashboards analyzing YouTube, hotel, and Diwali sales data using SQL and Power BI.
-- Internal round winner at Smart India Hackathon with a Career Recommendation System built on personality and career interests.

   ⸻